huaminghuangtw/Coursera-Introduction-to-Data-Signal-and-Image-Analysis-with-MATLAB/README.md

 <tr>
 <td>
-A collection of <i>Code Files</i> used in lectures, quizzes, and assignments for <a href="https://www.coursera.org/learn/advanced-matlab-programming?specialization=matlab-programming-engineers-scientists">Mastering Programming with MATLAB</a>.
+A collection of <i>Code Files</i> used in lectures, quizzes, and assignments for <a href="https://www.coursera.org/learn/matlab-image-processing">Introduction to Data, Signal, and Image Analysis with MATLAB</a>.
 I took this online course on Coursera platform during September-October, 2021. (<a href="https://www.coursera.org/account/accomplishments/certificate/EAAHRSKXQR7A">Certificate of Completion</a>)
 </td>
 </tr>